 Mira K. Lippold-Johnson is an Austin-based director and editor whose films focus on the internal struggles of courageous women.
-She holds an MFA in film production from the University of Texas.
-Her last short film, a movie musical called The Letter E, won a Special Jury Prize for Originality of Vision at Bend Film Festival, and her latest short film Bad Things (2018) is an Austin Film Society grant recipient.
-She has worked as an assistant editor on feature documentaries by Ross McElwee, Keith Maitland, and Jerome Thelia.
-She holds a bachelor’s degree in linguistics from Harvard University, and before returning to independent filmmaking in 2014, she was the supervisor of digital media content at Smithsonian Channel.
+Her first short film, a movie musical called The Letter E, won a Special Jury Prize for Originality of Vision at Bend Film Festival, and her latest short film, Bad Things (2018), has won awards at Women Texas Film Festival, Sidewalk Film Festival, and Austin Revolution Film Festival.
+She holds a bachelor’s degree in linguistics from Harvard University and an MFA in film production from the University of Texas.

 "I was initially asked to volunteer for Flyway Film Festival in 2011 by a friend from high school.
 I had no idea what I was getting into, but thought it would be a fun adventure in a beautiful location…and it was!
 So much so, that I’ve come back again and again.
 I love the variety of volunteer opportunities (ticket sales, venue set up, running supplies and people between venues, etc.) and the people I’ve worked with have been wonderful.
 In 2016, I took on the challenge of Volunteer Coordinator for the Festival volunteers.
 It was an amazing (and exhausting) Festival!
 I took a year off, but now I’m back and ready to work with all our Fabulous Volunteers!
 (We couldn’t do the Festival without you!)"

 Jerry has been volunteering with Flyway since 2010.
 He has designed, built and maintained digital film servers for multiple-venue film projection for the Flyway, and he serves as lead film projectionist and tech resource during yearly run of the festival.
 He trains and supervises other festival tech/AV team members.